igordotnet/Microservice-based-API/README.md

 # Checking work

-There are two greate ways to check the API
+Here are two ways to check the API

 1. By URL